-The Department provides post-employment medical benefits for certain retirees who were hired prior to August 1, 2005 and are at least sixty years old and the retiree's dependents, per the Department's employee handbook as adopted by the Water and Light Commission.
+The Department provides post-employment health benefits, as per a contractual obligation, for certain retirees who were hired prior to August 1, 2005, and who are at least sixty years old and their dependents.
 The benefits vary depending on the years of service of the retiree.
-The Department pays 100 percent of all medical insurance costs for those retired employees with over 20 years of service until the retiree reaches Medicare age.
-For those retired employees with over 25 years of service the Department pays for all medical insurance costs of the retiree and the retiree's spouse until they reach Medicare age and the retiree's children until they reach the age of majority.
+The Department pays 100 percent of all health insurance costs for those employees with over 20 years of service up until the retiree reaches Medicare age.
+For those employees with over 25 years of service the Department also pays for all health insurance costs of the retiree's spouse until they reach Medicare age, and the children of the retiree until they reach the age of majority.
 The plan is financed by the Department on a pay-as-you-go basis.
-Retired employees who do not have 20 years of service may continue to participate in the medical insurance plan until they reach Medicare age provided the retired employees pay all insurance premiums.
+Retired employees who do not have 20 years of service may continue to participate in the health insurance plan until they reach Medicare age provided the retired employees pay all insurance premiums.

-At June 30, 2006, there were 10 retired employees and spouses receiving medical insurance coverage provided by the Department.
-For the year ended June 30, 2006, the Department incurred \$58,636 for these medical insurance premiums.
+At June 30, 2007, there were 11 retired employees and spouses receiving medical insurance coverage provided by the Department.
+For the year ended June 30, 2007, the Department incurred \$51,333 for these medical insurance premiums.